Industrial & Manufacturing Engineers

 - Process Engineer career profile - ECO Canada

-The University of Manitoba does offer a specialized undergraduate degree in Manufacturing or Industrial Engineering.
+The University of Manitoba does not offer a specialized undergraduate degree in Manufacturing or Industrial Engineering.
 Please view the links below to learn about educational programs in Canada.
 If you are a U of M student who would like help selecting a degree path that suits your unique occupational goals, speak with a Career Consultant.

 Exploring Other Education Options